50th Armored Division (United States): History

-On 1 October 1987 the 150th Aviation, a parent regiment under the United States Army Regimental System, was organized in the New Jersey, Vermont and Delaware Army National Guard.
-It was organized to consist of 1st Battalion at Trenton Airport, New Jersey, Company D at Burlington Airport, Vermont; Company E at New Castle Air National Guard Base, Delaware and Company F at Dover, New Jersey, all elements of the 50th Armored Division.

-The Center of Military History notes that reorganizing the Army National Guard to meet the new 'Division 86' structures in the mid-1980s was a challenging process, and most Guard divisions expanded their recruiting areas.
+The Center of Military History notes that reorganizing the Army National Guard to meet the new "Division 86" structures in the mid-1980s was a challenging process, and most Guard divisions expanded their recruiting areas.
 The 50th Armored Division did not, and instead had the allotment for one of its brigades moved to the Texas Army National Guard, making the future of the division within the force structure 'uncertain'.
 In June 1988, Vermont's 86th Brigade left the 50th Armored Division and became part of the 26th Infantry Division.

 Inactivation

+In 1988 the 36th Brigade, 50th Armoured Division was formed within the Texas National Guard.
+It was reorganized and redesignated 1 September 1992 as Headquarters and Headquarters Company, 36th Brigade, 49th Armored Division.

 On 1 September 1993, the 50th Armored Division was inactivated and its remaining brigades joined other divisions.
-New Jersey's 50th Infantry Brigade, which took the Division's lineage, was made part of the 42nd Infantry Division.
-The 36th Infantry Brigade from Texas was reabsorbed into the 49th Armored Division.
+The 36th Brigade had already been transferred a year before.
+New Jersey's 50th Infantry Brigade, which carried forward the Division's lineage, was made part of the 42nd Infantry Division.